nearform/jsnation-node-workshop/README.md

 Ensure that you have the following installed:

 * Node 10.16.0
-  * on Linux/macOs nvm is an easy way to quickly install Node https://github.com/nvm-sh/nvm#install--update-script
+  * Do *not* install node with brew or apt-get or as a download from the Node.js website.
-    * Do *not* install node with brew or apt-get.
+  * on Linux/macOs use nvm as an easy way to quickly install Node https://github.com/nvm-sh/nvm#install--update-script
   * on Windows nvs can be used https://github.com/jasongin/nvs#setup
 * Docker - https://www.docker.com/get-started
 * Docker MongoDB image version 4.1.13